Scott Barrett (rugby union): 2016–2017

 Barrett carried a heavy workload for the All Blacks in 2017 and he came off the bench in all three tests against the British and Irish Lions in the 2017 drawn series, but unfortunately only played a total of 15 minutes during the series due to the dominant play of Whitelock and Retallick.

 Barrett returned to action after missing the first Bledisloe Cup test and replaced blindside flanker Liam Squire off the bench in the second of the series.
 Barrett only touched the ball once in the whole test, but used it to set his older brother up for the winning try.
 Barrett had a world-class impact off the bench against South Africa on 19 September.
-He joined the side of the scrum at blindside flanker after Squire was concussed in the 27th minute, scoring his second test try in the 57-0 win.
+He joined the side of the scrum at blindside flanker after Squire was concussed in the 27th minute, scoring his second test try in the 57–0 win.
 Barrett was subsequently chosen to start in round 4 and 5 of the 2017 Rugby Championship against Argentina and South Africa, playing well in both, staying on the field for the full 80 minutes against Argentina.
-Barrett started another two times that year, against Australia and against the Barbarians due to Retallick not playing rugby for the rest of 2017 due to personal reasons.
+Barrett started another two times that year, against Australia and against the Barbarians due to Retallick not playing rugby for the rest of 2017 for personal reasons.
 Barrett went back to his regular role on the bench against France, a French XV and against Wales on the 2017 end-of-year tour, having made 14 appearances for the All Blacks after the season finished, including every single test but two.